 Spanish classes are offered at 3 levels – beginning, intermediate and advanced.
 The advanced course is reserved for native or fluent speakers, and covers Cuban literature and film.

 Opportunities for independent study include professional salsa classes, drum lessons, urban agriculture, and race dynamics.

 This study abroad program is grounded in the praxis (theory and practice) of contemporary Cuban society, the ideas that energize it, and the daily lived experiences that embody it.
 You’ll get out of the classroom and into the community with workshops and meetings that put you in direct contact with Cuban academics, political leaders and social actors.
 Experiential workshops may include visits to public schools, medical centers, cooperatives, NGOs, and popular organizations.

 You will enjoy the rich Cuban culture, including Cuba’s world-renowned cinema, dance, music, theater, and sports events.
 Once a week, you can participate in a three-hour internship with the Universidad de Ciencias Pedagogicas where public school English teachers learn their profession.
 Here you can interact in a lively bilingual exchange with second and third year English language students that often result in lasting friendships.
 Workshops, parties and cultural exchanges involving students and youth are central to the program, offering you the opportunity to make friends with people your age.

 In addition to spending 12 weeks in and around Havana, you will spend a week in another province, learning about the impacts of the revolution in the countryside.
 You will spend a weekend at Varadero Beach, where you can witness the impact of extensive foreign investment in the tourism sector and grab a swim at the finest beach in the world.
 And you’ll have opportunities for nature explorations, agricultural work brigades, cultural experiences and much more.

 Your homestay experience is central to immersing yourself in Cuban culture, politics, and history.
-You will live with families in Marianao, an historic Black working class barrio located on the southwest side of Havana, about 20 minutes from the city center.
+You will live with families in Marianao, a historic Black working class barrio located on the southwest side of Havana, about 20 minutes from the city center.
 Homestays provide you with a unique opportunity to learn firsthand from Cuban families while also improving your Spanish.
-Most students think the homestays are the highlight of the trip!
+For most students the homestay are the highlight of the trip!